Skip to main content

 What are CPL and CPS?

 For anyone making subtitles for their videos, CPS and CPL are very important.
-But what are they?
-Let us explain!
+Here's what they mean and how to keep them in check.

 CPL and CPS are the main indicators of your subtitles' readability.
 CPL stands for Characters Per Line and indicates how many characters are shown on screen per line of subtitles.
 CPS stands for Characters Per Second and indicates how many characters are shown on screen per second of video.